-Legal concerns are a major issue in broadcast television.
+Legal concerns are a major issue in television.

 What follows is drawn from U.S. law.
 Since CyberCollege and the InternetCampus reach students in more than 50 countries, readers will find that the laws in their own country differ.
 Even so, what's covered here represents some common legal concerns.

 In any discussion of U.S. law it has to be kept in mind that not only do laws fill hundreds of books (which means that things aren't that simple), but they also vary from state to state.
 They can also change with new laws and court decisions.